Camden, Maine • 207-236-7482 • Christiansted, VI • 340-626-7877 • email@example.com

 Abby Kidder started the World Ocean School while working at the Institute for Global Ethics in Camden, Maine, where she joined the staff in 1990.
 Holding a master’s degree in Human Ecology and Environmental Ethics from College of the Atlantic, she has authored a secondary-school curriculum titled How Big is Your Backyard?
 An Ethics-Based Approach to Environmental Decision Making, published by the Institute in 2001.
 As a certified trainer for the Institute, she organized seminars for teachers in the United States and abroad, presented widely to educators using the Institute’s curricular materials, designed new products and services, and worked directly with teachers, administrators, and students.
 Whether on board the ship or working from her office in Boston, her time is spent overseeing the day to day management of the school, fund-raising and building long term capacity for the organization.

 Tom grew up sailing the waters of New England with his father and mother, and then started racing turnabouts, eventually moving up to 420′s, and then on to the cruising class.
 It wasn’t long before he fell in love with schooners and purchased his own 50 ft schooner in 2004 named St Brendan, and in 2005 sailed his schooner south.
 Tom lived aboard and chartered the vessel for a winter season in the Virgin Islands and then returned to New England to operate private charters aboard St. Brendan in Boston.
-In 2006 he was hired by the World Ocean School to serve as a part time chief mate aboard Roseway–a job which quickly turned in to full time captain.
-He has sailed Roseway ever since and now serves as her primary relief captain.
+In 2006 he was hired by the World Ocean School to serve as a part time chief mate aboard Roseway–-a job which quickly turned in to full-time captain.
+He has sailed Roseway ever since and now serves as one of her primary captains and educators.
 He holds a USCG 500-ton oceans license with a number of endorsements.
-Tom and his wife live in Atlanta, Georgia.
+Tom lives with his wife and son in Atlanta, GA.

 Betcie is an office generalist of the most diverse kind.
 She has worked for an assortment of non-profits with responsibilities ranging from Executive Assistant (including interface with board of directors) to Office Manager.
 Among other work, she has worked for a publishing house as an editor’s personal assistant; a PBS television series as Business Manager, involving event planning; and a rare-breed preservation farm with administrative, bookkeeping and desk-top publishing tasks.
 Most recently, Betcie owned her own public relations and administrative outsourcing business before her daughter was born.
 She has a BA in Communications from Principia College in Illinois and taught English as a second language in Taiwan.
 Working from the head World Ocean School office in Camden, Maine she is known as “Base-camp Betcie.”
 She lives with her husband and daughter in Lincolnville, Maine.